-Progesterone receptor modulator CDB-2914 down-regulates proliferative cell nuclear antigen and Bcl-2 protein expression and up-regulates caspase-3 and poly(adenosine 5'-diphosphate-ribose) polymerase expression in cultured human uterine leiomyoma cells
+Progesterone receptor modulator CDB-2914 down-regulates proliferative cell nuclear antigen and Bcl-2 protein expression and up-regulates caspase-3 and poly(adenosine 5'-diphosphate-ribose) polymerase expression in cultured human uterine leiomyoma cells (PDF)

 Xu,Qin; Takekida,Shigeki; Ohara,Noriyuki; Chen,Wei; Sitruk-Ware,Regine; Johansson,Elof D.B.; Maruo,Takeshi

 Journal of Clinical Endocrinology and Metabolism 90(2): 953-961